Skip to main content

 [...]

-# For a PostgreSQL running outside any container
+# For a PostgreSQL running outside a container

 username: "USERNAME"